TianGzlab/Useful_tutorial_for_daily_bioinformatics_work/README.md

 ## Python
 [**Basic use of Python**](https://github.com/jackfrued/Python-Core-50-Courses): may be the best Chinese Python tutorial for beginners.

+[**Machine learning based on sklearn**](https://www.bilibili.com/video/BV1P7411P78r/?vd_source=cd3f09bebcacfecf396259a271817a0c)：how to use Python sklearn package to make machine learning happen.
+Its PDF documents settle in **Machine_learning** folder.

 ## Framework
 [**WDL**](https://github.com/openwdl/wdl): The Workflow Description Language (WDL) is a way to specify data processing workflows with a human-readable and writeable syntax.
 Its user guide can be found [here](https://support.terra.bio/hc/en-us/articles/360037117492-Overview-Getting-started-with-WDL).
 WDL relies on excuting engine called `cromwell`, whose java ball can be downloaded [here](https://github.com/broadinstitute/cromwell/releases/tag/86)